 It is also essential that you have a private space where you will not be disturbed for the duration of your 50-minute telehealth counselling consultation.

-For sessions which take place on Zoom, you will be sent a link to your oline appointment after making your booking.
+For sessions that take place on Zoom, you will be sent a link to your online appointment after making your booking.
 If you already have Zoom loaded on your computer, you just click the link to access the session.
-Otherwise your computer will ask you to download Zoom which will happen automatically and will only take a few minutes.
+Otherwise, your computer will ask you to download Zoom which will happen automatically and will only take a few minutes.

 If your session is via Skype, you need to create a Skype account.
 See here for more info about how to set up Skype.